john-osullivan/groupbot/README.md

 - memberships (relation to Members)

 ### Groups
 Groups are collections of Members.
 They also point to Roles and Tasks.
 Eventually, a group there will be surrounding features like by-laws, voting, motions for updates, and a discussion system.
 For now, however, it is expressed as a collection of people.
-It has the columns:
+Since a Group has an Infopage, every Group's parent points to the "Dashboard" view.
+Groups have the columns:
 - Display Name (String) : A non-unique name to refer to the group by, to make standard use easier.
 - Code Name (String) : A unique name for the group similar to a Twitter handle